 The appliances inside a house can make life less stressful, but when you use household appliances the wrong way, they might pose noticeable risks.
-It is important to protect appliances and ensure that they do not become hazards by following these helpful household appliance safety suggestions from Grapevine Appliance Repair.
+It is important to protect appliances and ensure that they do not become hazards by following these helpful household appliance safety suggestions from Valor Appliance Repair.

 The tips below will help prevent fires and injuries due to home appliances.
 That being said, hazards could still occur.
 If an appliance breaks or begins to malfunction and becomes a danger, call a local appliance repair Grapevine.